pingcap/docs-cn/upgrade-tidb-using-ansible.md

     ansible_user = tidb
     ```

-    You can refer to [How to configure SSH mutual trust and sudo rules on the Control Machine](/online-deployment-using-ansible.md#step-5-configure-the-ssh-mutual-trust-and-sudo-rules-on-the-control-machine) to automatically configure the mutual trust among hosts.
+    You can refer to [How to configure SSH mutual trust and sudo rules on the control machine](/online-deployment-using-ansible.md#step-5-configure-the-ssh-mutual-trust-and-sudo-rules-on-the-control-machine) to automatically configure the mutual trust among hosts.

 2. Keep the `process_supervision` variable consistent with that in the previous version.
 It is recommended to use `systemd` by default.